padiketeku/EnvMonMod/EMM-Prac-3-Bitemporal Change Analysis.md

 # Workflow

-The change between habitats can be represented using a transition matrix (aka, from-to change matrix).
+The change between habitats can be represented using a transition matrix (aka, From-To change matrix).
 The figure below explains a transition matrix.